Pavik546/para546/README.md

 * MySQL configuration

-   Please create a database and make the changes in the config/db.config.js file.
+   Make the changes in the config/db.config.js file.

 * In the project directory, you can run: